The Mobius2 data formats

 Series indexing

 A given input series can either have a single instance, or can be distributed over a tuple of one or more index sets.
-This can be used e.g. to provide separate meteorological data for different sub-areas of the model domain.
+This can e.g. be used to provide separate meteorological data for different sub-areas of the model domain.

 What index sets you are allowed to distribute a model input series over depends on the components forming the location of the series and what index sets they are distributed over in the model.
 Comparison series can be distributed over any combination of index sets that exist in the model.